Rishi2674/GTextSyn/README.md

-# A Deep Neural Network for Predicting SynergisticDrug Combinations on Cancer
+# A Deep Neural Network for Predicting Synergistic Drug Combinations on Cancer

 This code repository is the supporting material in the paper.
 In this paper, we propose a novel approach called GTextSyn, whichleverages the integration of chemical structure data and gene expression data topredict the synergistic effects of drug combinations.